Automorphism groups of random substitution subshifts: The shuffle group

 We emphasise the remarkable property that $\Aut(X_\rsub)$ contains both the automorphism group $\Aut(X_2)$ of a full shift and an infinite simple subgroup.
 Other such examples exist, but of a rather artificial flavour, such as the product of the Thue-Morse subshift $X_{TM}$ and $X_2$ with the diagonal action\footnote{This is a non-trivial result, the proof of which is beyond the scope of this work.
 Unfortunately, we are not aware of a reference.}.
 Whereas, most would agree that $X_\rsub$ is a more natural example.
 Of course, it should be noted that $X_{TM} \times X_2$ is in fact an RS-subshift with (non-compatible, non-recognisable) random substitution given by

 There are few known classes of examples for which the automorphism group contains an infinite simple subgroup.
 Perhaps the simplest example is the subshift $X_{\leq 2}$ comprising all sequences in $\{0,1\}$ for which the letter $1$ appears at most twice.
-Indeed, Salo and Shraudner \cite{SS:not-res-fin} showed that if a countable subshift $X$ contains an infinite set of isolated points in distinct orbits with the same eventually periodic tails, then $\Z^\omega \rtimes S_\infty$ is a subgroup of $\Aut(X)$ and so contains the infinite alternating group $A_\infty$.
+Indeed, Salo and Shraudner \cite{SS:not-res-fin} showed that if a countable subshift $X$ contains an infinite set of isolated points in distinct orbits with the same eventually periodic tails, then $\Z^\omega \rtimes S_\infty$ is a subgroup of $\Aut(X)$.
+Here, $S_\infty$ is the symmetric group on $\N$, and so it contains the infinite alternating group $A_\infty$; the subgroup of elements that are products of an even number of transpositions.
 In $X_{\leq 2}$, such a set of isolated points is given by $\{\cdots 0010^n100\cdots \mid n \geq 0\}$.
 However, our subshift $X_\rsub$ is very different, being uncountable and containing no isolated points.
 In particular, $X_\rsub$ is even transitive.